Failure in identification of overlapping spikes from multiple neuron activity causes artificial correlations

 Citation Excerpt :

+There are several algorithmic approaches for spike sorting of data from dense probes, which are reviewed elsewhere [67,29,12,40].
 Accurately extracting spike trains is essential because mistakes, including incorrectly merged or split units, unresolved overlapping spikes, or incorrect clustering due to probe drift, have been shown to bias subsequent analysis [4,90,91].
 For example, in regions with high-firing rates and synchronicity, spike sorting mistakes can lead to artificial correlations between independently firing neurons [4,16].
-It is important to acknowledge that none of the existing spike sorting algorithms is error-free and that the scale of these recordings now makes manual curation difficult.

 2019, Neuroscience